matthewscharles/instrument-maker/documentation/manual/learning-pd-through-im.md

 **Arguments:**

-1. number of the input to read
+1. the name or number of the input to read from
 2. multiplier

-The multiplier can be used to set the
+The multiplier can be used to set how many notes are played (when combined with im.scale)

 ### im.speaker

-**Inlet:** sound to go to the speaker
+**Inlet:** the signal to go to the speaker

 **Outlet:** no outlet